XLordPlatypus/popos_setup/README.md

 ## Simple setup script for Pop!_Os packages

-This script creates homefolders and install packages.
+This script creates homefolders and installs packages.
+Also deletes geary, firefox and more.

 ## Setup